toddrob99/MLB-StatsAPI/README.md

 * `statsapi.lookup_player()` - get a list of player data based on first, last, or full name, jersey number, current team Id, position, etc.

-* `statsapi.lookup_team()` - get a lsit of teams info based on the team name, city, abbreviation, or file code
+* `statsapi.lookup_team()` - get a list of teams' info based on the team name, city, abbreviation, or file code

 * `statsapi.schedule()` - retrieve a list of games on a given date/range and/or team/opponent